ajy25/TableMage/docs/index.rst

 TableMage
 =========
-TableMage is a Python package for low-code data science.
+TableMage is a Python package for low-code clinical data science.

 .. toctree::